saoudimassi/HomeTestList/README.md

 ## Getting Started

 This function gets the partionning of different lists with peer or odd size and also gives the sub lists with peer or odd size.
-This function manages the different exception cases such as the negative size given on parameter.
+This function manages the different exception cases such as the negative size given on parameter, the size of sublist grether than the size original list or empty list.

 ## Acknowledgments